Hancock, Maine: Geography

 Western Hancock—the larger chunk of the town's land area is adjacent to the City of Ellsworth and is generally thought to begin at the junction of Mud Creek Road and terminate at Washington Junction Rd and the city limits of Ellsworth and the town line with Lamoine.
 The area includes the neighborhoods of Washington Junction, Hancock Heights, Crescent Heights, and White Birches.

-The summer colony of Hancock Point includes many historic properties, such as the Crocker House Country Inn, among a number summer cottages.
+The summer colony of Hancock Point includes historic properties such as the Crocker House Country Inn and summer cottages.

-Hancock Village includes several historic or notable properties as well, such as Ironbound Inn & Restaurant (formerly Le Domaine) and the Pierre Monteaux School.
+Hancock Village includes several historic properties such as Ironbound Inn & Restaurant (formerly Le Domaine) and the Pierre Monteaux School.
 The village also includes commercial, administrative, and social facilities, such as the Grammar School, Hancock Congregational Church, the US Postal Service, the Municipal Hall, among others.

 The Town serves as one of the crossroads of Eastern Maine, being adjacent to the Mount Desert Island, Ellsworth, Schoodic Peninsula, and Schoodic Foothills / Hog Bay Areas.
-With an incredible number of scenic spots overlooking MDI, Taunton & Frenchman's Bay, in addition to its location at the centre of the region, Hancock is a both an attraction in its own right, as well as a basecamp for travellers and tourists.
-Two of Acadia National Park's most popular districts—Mount Desert Island and Schoodic Point—are approximately equidistant, and a short drive away.
+With an incredible number of scenic spots overlooking MDI, Taunton & Frenchman's Bay, in addition to its location at the center of the region, Hancock is a both an attraction in its own right, as well as a basecamp for travelers and tourists.
+Two of Acadia National Park's most popular districts, Mount Desert Island and Schoodic Point, are approximately equidistant.
 The Island Explorer's Downeast & Peninsula Routes pass through the community, connecting Bar Harbor, Ellsworth, and Winter Harbor.

-With its convenient location, historic and charming neighborhoods, as well as its social and commercial facilities, Hancock is both a desirable bedroom community and business district adjacent to Eastern Maine's shire town of Ellsworth and the popular Mount Desert Island & Schoodic Peninsula Areas.